Free Daily & Weekly Downloads

 - Know what a community is and identify examples of communities.

-- Understand the roles and responsibilities of different community members.
+- Understand the roles and responsibilities of community members.

-This lesson will be delivered through a combination of interactive discussions, visual aids, and hands-on activities to engage the students and enhance their understanding of the topic.
+This lesson will be taught using a combination of interactive discussions, visual aids, and hands-on activities to engage the students and enhance their understanding of the topic.

 - Large world map